pjotrp/bioinformatics/doc/design/workflow.md

 makes it a great system for developing and tuning new pipelines.

-The critical contribution of the workflow engine, in comparison to shell scripting, is the handling of depencies between jobs through callbacks.
+The critical contribution of the workflow engine, in comparison to shell scripting, is the handling of dependencies between jobs through callbacks.
 This is a model that is extensively used in, for example, nodejs and D3.
 All commands are non-blocking, and if a command has to wait for another it will simply be added as a callback on completion.
 This allows for complicated task dependency